State Advocacy Issue

 - Video explaining compounding rules

-Compounding allows a veterinarian to tailor a therapy for a specific patient's need and the AVMA wants veterinarians to know and understand the rules of compounding so they can make sound judgements.
+Compounding allows a veterinarian to tailor a therapy for a specific patient's need and the AVMA wants veterinarians to know and understand the rules of compounding so they can make sound judgments.

 - Internet pharmacies, AVMA position on